MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 ## What else do I get? ##

-Containers and the container ecosystem provide agility, productivity, and freedom-of-choice in building, deploying, and managing modern apps.
+Containers and the container ecosystem provide agility, productivity, and freedom-of-choice to build, deploy, and manage modern apps.

 When combined with Docker, Visual Studio, and Azure, containers become an important part of a robust ecosystem.
 Read more about the [Windows Server Container ecosystem](container_ecosystem.md).